darkxeno/js-code-test/README.backend-architectures.md

 After emiting the event the Gateway sends an *optimistic response back to the API client.*

-**[Extra]** When an Aggregator is down the Gatew)ycan relay on Users collection / topic to support READ request directed to his specific partition of the Users.
+**[Extra]** When an Aggregator is down the Gateway can rely on Users collection / topic to support READ request directed to his specific partition of the Users.

 ### Aggregator processes